 That’s why Zack Brown, owner-operator of Diversified Lawn Services in Oklahoma City, Oklahoma, wrapped his truck and trailer during his first year in business.

-A wrapped truck does more than boost branding power.
-It establishes legitimacy and credibility within your local market, which can result in more calls and more closed sales.
+Keep in mind, a lawn care truck wrap does more than boost branding power.
+It establishes legitimacy and credibility within your local market, which can result in more calls and more lawn care customers.

 When you pull up to a prospective client’s home, you probably make an effort to create a great first impression, right?